Decoding Generalization from Memorization in Deep Neural Networks: Generalization to true labels via true training label subspaces in memorized models

+The results comparing MASC test accuracy over the layers of the network when the data is projected onto true training subspaces with early stopping model accuracy is shown in Figure \ref{figangle2_main_early}.

+The Appendix presents MASC comparison results across different PCA variance thresholds, along with an analysis of MASC's computational and time complexity.
+The Appendix also describes a control experiment with MASC accuracies on a random initialization of the network.
+We have results corresponding to MLP trained on CIFAR-10, CNN trained on MNIST and CIFAR-10, and AlexNet trained on Tiny ImageNet in the Appendix for all the experiments.
+We also have a section comparing MLP models trained on MNIST and CIFAR-10 with SGD and Adam optimizer.

-Conversely, we examined if we could build a MASC classifier on a model trained on true training labels, with the goal of memorizing training data whose labels are corrupted to varying degrees.
+In Section~\ref{angle_latent_mem}, we also investigating the latent memorization capabilities of uncorrupted models.
+Here, conversely, we ask how well a network trained on true labels can manifest memorization of an arbitrary relabeling of its training data.
+More specifically, we built a MASC classifier on a model trained on true training labels, with the goal of memorizing training data whose labels are corrupted to varying degrees post hoc.
+Interestingly, we find a dichotomy in model behavior here, with some models trained on specific datasets having the propensity to memorize to a high degree, whereas others not demonstrating such ability.

-To do this, we take generalized models, i.e. models trained with uncorrupted training data.
-We then shuffle the labels of the training set to some corruption degree and construct the corresponding class-specific subspaces with respect to the layerwise outputs of the model.
-We then build a MASC classifier corresponding to these subspaces.